 Location: 85 Dunning Ave, Rosebery, NSW 2018 Ph: (02) 8458 2300

 Winner of Best International Bar at the International Restaurant and Bar Design Awards, Archie Rose is a stylish bar with the impressive Archie Rose Distillery attached.

-While Rosebery may not be the first suburb that comes to mind when you’re after a cocktail to quench your thirst, the warm welcome and delicious drinks make Archie Rose one of the best bars in the city.
+While Rosebery may not be the first suburb that comes to mind when you’re after a night of cocktail splendour, it’s only a few kilometres south of the city.
+What’s more, the warm welcome and highly awarded distillery makes Archie Rose a must-visit.

 If you’re looking for a cocktail bar that offers something a little different, PS40 may be the place for you.
 Situated on Skittle lane, this bar is renowned for its unique take on classic drinks.

 For example, not many places will serve you a Rye Whisky Sour with the addition of sage and sweet potato.
 Or a breakfast-style Negroni infused with banana bread.

 What’s more, PS40 also hosts Takeover Tuesdays where talented local chefs come to the bar and serve up delicious set menus with cocktails to match.

 Since first publishing this article, PS40 has taken out both the 1st and 5th spots at the Boothby Drink of the Year Awards for 2022.
 Their Salted Pina Colada came in fifth.
 Meanwhile, their hot and cold wonder – Africola – was the overall winner.
 So really, what more could you do to make our list of the top cocktail bars in Sydney?!

 If you adore fish, prawns and calamari, see our rundown of the Best Seafood Restaurants in Sydney

 The Wild Rover Also known as The Rover